CodingItWrong/howtojsonapi.com/react.md

 To try it out, let's create a React webapp for rating dishes at restaurants.
 We'll call it "Opinion Ate".

 _Looking for something slightly different?
-Check the official JSON:API implementations page for [alternative JavaScript implementations][jsonapi-js-clients]._
+Check the official JSON:API implementations page for [alternative JavaScript clients][jsonapi-js-clients]._

 Create a new React app using [Create React App](https://facebook.github.io/create-react-app/):